MCYP-UniversidadReyJuanCarlos/17-18_jocafe/README.md

 ## Project description
 This project consists of a management system for web application security analysis tools.

-This system integrates the management of the different tools and offers a common REST API to ease launching, controlling and getting the results of the security analysis of a web application, in a unified way and regardless of the selected tool.
+The service included integrates the management of the different tools and offers a common REST API to ease launching, controlling and getting the results of the security analysis of a web application, in a unified way and regardless of the selected tool.

 The system is ready to be distributed in a Docker container image, with the aim of making easier its integration in a continuous integration system, and periodically performing security analysis on web applications within the software development cycle.

 ## Features

-Currently, the web security analysis tools managed by the system are the following:
+Currently, the web security analysis tools managed by WebSecTester are the following:

 + **OWASP ZAP**: Zed Attack Proxy
 https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project